tamaraheater/se_project7_todo-app/README.md

 ## Functionality

-The Project focuses on form functonality using object oriented programming along with JavaScript mode.
+The Project focuses on form functonality using object oriented programming along with JavaScript class modes.

 ## Technology